mcsgeek/bootprep/README.md

 sudo ./bootprep-install.sh
 ```

-The installer validates the expected Debian-style GRUB layout before applying its integration.

-The installer also performs Snapshot Store Reconciliation when matching snapshot stores are discovered, ensuring the required snapshot store mounts are available before BootPrep is first used.
+The installer validates the expected Debian-style GRUB layout, performs Snapshot Store Reconciliation for any discovered snapshot stores, and enables BootPrep's GRUB integration by adding `BOOTPREP_BTRFS_SNAPSHOT_BOOTING="true"` to `/etc/default/grub`.
+This is a one-time configuration: once enabled, the normal GRUB configuration remains BootPrep-aware while individual snapshot boots are selected only when a rollback or explicit `bootprep prepare` operation occurs.

 ## Upgrading